Erich Wolfgang Korngold: The Private Lives of Elizabeth and Essex (1939)

 He chose not to use any period music or to approximate 16th-century musical sounds, explaining:

 The score concentrates on the regal Main Title, the triumphal entry march of Essex into London, the Queen's theme, and the recapitulation of that theme in the End Titles.

 The Sea Hawk (1940)

 The Sea Hawk was Korngold's last score for swashbuckler films, all of which had starred Errol Flynn.
 It is widely regarded as one of Korngold's best.
 The film ran two hours and six minutes and was one of the longest films he ever worked on.
 It includes symphonic score in all but twenty minutes.
 It was also his tenth original score in less than six years.

-In the final duel between Thorpe and Wolfingham, MacDonald states that "Korngold's breathlessly fast-paced music helps to make this one of the most exciting swordfights in cinema history."
-While Behlmer describes the duel scene as a "tour de force of rhythmic energy and exactitude."
+Of the final duel between Thorpe (Errol Flynn) and Wolfingham (Henry Daniell), MacDonald states that "Korngold's breathlessly fast-paced music helps to make this one of the most exciting swordfights in cinema history", while Behlmer describes the duel scene as a "tour de force of rhythmic energy and exactitude."